Putin. Erdogan. Orban. Bolsonaro. Trump…

-In the case of Turkey, both effects have contributed to raising both the country’s inflation rate and its unemployment rate above 10%–an astronomic “misery index” above 20%.
-It is a uniquely poor performance among all of the larger global economies, especially since Turkey still runs a current account deficit in excess of 4%.
-Thus the country doesn’t benefit from the supposedly stronger export performance that a weak currency would bring.
-A closer look at its sectoral breakdown reveals that 25% of Turkey’s GDP still comes from agriculture, making the country highly dependent on imported value-added products and complex services.
+In the case of Turkey, both effects combined have contributed to raising both the country’s inflation rate and its unemployment rate above 10%–a uniquely high “misery index” among all of the larger global economies, while running a massive current account deficit of almost 4%.
+A closer look at its sectoral breakdown reveals that 25% of Turkey’s economy still come from agriculture, making the country highly dependent on imported products.

 Russia, however, enjoys relatively low inflation (2.2%) and benign unemployment (5.2%) while actually achieving a small current account surplus, thanks to its transformation from commodities to industry and services.